mikecm1/empyr.com/publisher.md

 section_two:
   tagline: Content
   section_header: Thousands of offline offers ready to go
-  section_body_copy: Get access to thousands of local offers, from local stores to
+  section_body_copy: Get access to thousands of offline offers, from local stores and restaurants to
     popular national brands.
-Choose to automatically issue rewards directly to users’ linked  cards or use a digital currency to help gamify your product.
+You can issue user rewards direct to their linked cards automatically or use a digital currency to gamify your product.
 It’s all up to you.
   image: "/img/globe.jpg"
   button: